Lubricant Grade Decoder

 Read the scale it belongs to

-The decoder identifies whether it is ISO VG, AGMA, an SAE engine grade, an SAE gear grade, or an NLGI grease.
+The decoder identifies whether the input is ISO VG, AGMA, an SAE engine grade, an SAE gear grade, or an NLGI grease consistency grade.

 -

-For oils, it shows the ISO VG, the kinematic viscosity at 40 C, and the approximate AGMA and SAE engine and gear equivalents.
+For oils, it shows the ISO VG row, the 40 C viscosity band, and approximate AGMA and SAE engine and gear comparison values.

 -